-Al still has a ways to go, but about its potential.
-With more global-scale experimentation and collaboration.
-Alpowered tools can hopefully support people in building resilience to a changing climate, and break down traditional barriers by unlocking the value of data.
+Al still has a ways to go, but farmers and engineers are optimistic about its potential.
+With more global-scale experimentation and collaboration, Alpowered tools can hopefully support people in building resilience to a changing climate, and break down traditional barriers by unlocking the value of data.